-Applicants must disclose the existence or nonexistence of lobbying activities by completing and attaching Form SF-LLL according to the instructions below.
+Applicants must disclose the existence or nonexistence of lobbying activities by completing and attaching a Disclosure of Lobbying Activities (SF-LLL) according to the instructions below.

 1. Type of Federal Action B. Grant

 2. Status of Federal Action A. Bid/offer/application

 3. Report Type A. Initial filing

 4. Name and Address of Reporting Select "Subawardee" designation and enter applicant

 Entity address

 5. Name and Address of Prime Kentucky Justice and Public Safety Cabinet

 Awardee 125 Holmes Street

 Frankfort, KY 40601

-6. Federal Department/Agency List the Federal Awarding Agency listed on the solicitation
+6. Federal Department/Agency List the Federal Awarding Agency listed on the NOFO

 cover page

-7. Federal Program List the Federal Program Name listed on the solicitation
+7. Federal Program List the Federal Program Name listed on the NOFO cover

-Name/Description cover page
+Name/Description page

-8. Federal Action Number

-9. Award Amount

-10a.
-Name and Address of Lobbying If applicant has paid or will pay funds for lobbying, enter all

-Registrant the details required in sections 10a and 10b.
-If applicant
+8. Federal Action Number 9.
+Award Amount 10a.
+Name and Address of Lobbying If applicant has paid or will pay funds for lobbying, enter all Registrant the details required in sections 10a and 10b.
+If applicant 10b.

-10b.
 Individual Performing Services does not lobby, enter N/A in sections 10a and 10b.